By Anna Spyrou –

 SEEfest: Are you on social media and do you use it in your work?
 Why or why not?

-SEEfest: We are all here because we LOVE cinema.
+SEEfest: We are all here presumably because we love cinema.
 How did your love for movies get sparked and what can we, as a Southeast European community, do to help others discover a similar pleasure?

 SEEfest: Do you have a project in the works right now?
 Would you share some details about it?

-SEEfest: What words of wisdom would you share with an aspiring writer?
+SEEfest: What words of wisdom would you share with a filmmaker just starting out?

 Anna Spyrou is an award winning writer-director passionate about storytelling and living in Los Angeles.
 She has been involved with SEEfest social media team since 2016.